o-ran-sc/o-du-l2/docs/overview.rst

 As seen in the Figure 6,

-- On the cell state change from de-active to activate, ODU High process raises a cell up alarm message and sends it over the TCP socket using the TCP client Alarm Interface API.
+- On the cell state change from de-active to activate, DU APP module raises a cell up alarm message and sends it over the Unix socket using the Alarm Interface API.

-- On other side a TCP server, running as a thread, in O1 module receives the cell up alarm message and it passes the alarm information to the Alarm Manager.
+- On other side a Unix socket server, running as a thread, in O1 module receives the cell up alarm message and it passes on the alarm information to the Alarm Manager.

 - Alarm Manager stores the alarm data in a list.

 - Whenever SMO/OAM requires the current alarm list, it sends a Netconf get request.
-The request is received by the Netopeer Server and a callback method, registered with the Netconf Manager, is invoked.
+The request is received by the Netopeer Server and a callback method, registered with the Session Handler, is invoked.

 - The callback function fetches the alarm list from Alarm Manager and sends it back to the client (SMO/OAM) via  Netconf interface.